aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 :comet: : What??

-:tropical_drink: : Inui Toko from Nijisanji!
+:tropical_drink: : Inui Toko from NIJISANJI!

 :comet: : LOOOOOOL